 Registration and login are required to submit items online and to check the status of current submissions.

-This journal encompasses original research articles, short communications, review articles (not preferable), including: fundamental of catalysis; fundamental of chemical reaction engineering; materials for catalysis; chemistry aspect of catalyst and catalysis; applied chemical reaction engineering; applied catalysis; applied bio-catalysis; applied bio-reactor; membrane bio-reactor; chemical reactor design; catalyst regeneration; surface chemistry of catalyst; bio-catalysis; enzymatic catalytic reaction; industrial practice of catalyst; industrial practice of chemical reactor engineering; application of plasma technology in catalysis and chemical reactor; and advanced technology for chemical reactors.
+This journal encompasses original research articles, short communications, review articles (but not preferable), and letter to editor, including: fundamental of catalysis; fundamental of chemical reaction engineering; materials for catalysis; chemistry aspect of catalyst and catalysis; applied chemical reaction engineering; applied catalysis; applied bio-catalysis; applied bio-reactor; membrane bio-reactor; chemical reactor design; catalyst regeneration; surface chemistry of catalyst; bio-catalysis; enzymatic catalytic reaction; industrial practice of catalyst; industrial practice of chemical reactor engineering; application of plasma technology in catalysis and chemical reactor; and advanced technology for chemical reactors.
+However, articles concerned on the "general chemical engineering process" are not covered and out of the scope of this journal.

-All papers submitted to the journal must be written in good English.
-Authors for whom English is not their native language are encouraged to have their paper checked before submission for grammar and clarity.
-English language and copyediting services can be provided by International Science Editing and Asia Science Editing.
+All papers submitted to this journal must be written in good English.
+Authors for whom English is not their native language are encouraged to have their paper be checked before submission for grammar and clarity.
+Authors are recommended to use the following English Services: Elsevier English Language Editing Services. or ENAGO.
 The work should not have been published or submitted for publication elsewhere.
-The official language of the manuscript to be published in BCREC journal is English.

 1. General Author Guidelines

-- Signed Copyright Transfer Agreement (CTA) form originally (scan the document after signed) [download the CTA form here]
+- Signed Copyright Transfer Agreement (CTA) form originally (scan the document after signed or signed electronically) [download the CTA form 2020 here]

-- A covering letter outlines the basic findings of the paper and their significance.
+- A Covering Letter outlines the basic findings of the paper and its significance.

-Three types of manuscripts are acceptable for publication: Original Research Articles, Short Communication, and Review Articles (not preferable, based on invitation).
+Three types of manuscripts are acceptable for publication: Original Research Articles, Short Communication, Review Articles (only selected authors), and Letter to Editor.

 2. Manuscript Template

-Manuscript should be prepared according to the following author guidelines in the MS Word article template: https://ejournal2.undip.ac.id/download/author_guidelines_bcrec_2017.doc
+The manuscript should be prepared according to the following author guidelines in the MS Word (doc.; docx; pdf) article template format:

 Every submitted paper is independently reviewed by at least two peer-reviewers.
-The decision for publication, amendment, or rejection is based upon their reports/recommendation and made by Editor.
-If two or more reviewers consider a manuscript unsuitable for publication in this journal, a statement explaining the basis for the decision will be sent to the authors within three months of the submission date.
+Authors may suggest up to three peer-reviewers when submitted the manuscript.
+The decision for publication, amendment, or rejection is based upon their reports/recommendations and made solely by Editor.
+If two or more reviewers consider a manuscript unsuitable for publication in this journal, a statement explaining the basis for the decision will be sent to the authors after the submission date.

 4. Revision of manuscripts

-Manuscripts sent back to the authors for revision should be returned to the editor without delay.
-Revised manuscripts can be sent to editorial office through the Online Submission Interface (https://ejournal2.undip.ac.id/index.php/bcrec).
-The revised manuscripts returned later than three months will be considered as new submissions.
+Manuscripts sent back to the authors after revision should be returned to the editor without delay.
+The revised manuscript should be uploaded to the Online Submission Interface (https://ejournal2.undip.ac.id/index.php/bcrec) in the "Upload Author Version" from Review task window.
+The revised document should include:

 A Graphical abstract is mandatory for this journal.
 The graphical abstract should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership online.
-Authors must provide images that clearly represent the work described in the article.
+The authors must provide images that clearly represent the work described in the article.

-Graphical abstracts should be submitted as a separate file in the online submission system or otherwise, can be submitted by email to firstname.lastname@example.org after the manuscript has been accepted.
-Please state the manuscript number in your email subject.
+Graphical abstracts should be submitted as a separate file in the online submission system (as Supplementary Materials) or otherwise, can be submitted by email to email@example.com after the manuscript has been accepted.
+Please state the manuscript ID/number in your email subject.

 Preferred file types: TIFF, JPG, PNG, PDF, or MS Office files.